Jineshbansal/futures_on_chain/README.md

       VITE_APP_MODULE_ADDRESS_72H=

-- #### Smart Contract
-    Do this only if you want to make your own smart contracts.
-    1. Change to the project directory:

-        cd your-repository/move

-    2. Run this command

-        aptos move create-resource-account-and-publish-package --profile [your-own-profile] --address-name Team18 --seed [any-random-number] --named-addresses source_addr=[your-own-source-address]

 ## Usage

 - You can place orders and get real time market data using the frontend GUI (**Graphical User Interface**) or the one deployed [Link](https://028759426b4133e311a665806dc439fe6d276bd886fbb14b.vercel.app/).